-The Nvidia GeForce GTX 1660 Ti is out, and it is hands-down the best mid-range GPU available at the moment: it can reach high framerates in 1080p and can handle even 2160p, all the while being the absolute mid-range king when it comes to 1440p gaming.
+The Nvidia GeForce GTX 1660 Ti is out, and it is hands-down the best mid-range GPU currently available: it can reach high framerates in 1080p and can handle even 2160p, all the while being the definite mid-range king regarding 1440p gaming.

 But of course, not all 1660 Ti models are created equal, as they differ in terms of performance, value, or just the aesthetics.
 So, here are our top picks for the best GTX 1660 Ti models that you can get in 2020!

 Top 5 GTX 1660 Ti Graphics Cards For

 EVGA GeForce GTX 1660 Ti XC Black Gaming

 The first card on this list is a more affordable solution coming from EVGA, and it’s their GTX 1660 Ti XC Black Gaming model.
 Aesthetics-wise, it looks similar to what we’re used to seeing with EVGA, sporting a simple matte black shroud and some minor details that help give it a bit of identity.
 Furthermore, as can be seen from the picture, this is a compact single-fan card, which can be both a good and a bad thing.